POLICIES, PRACTICES, AND PROCEDURES

-The amount of your annual stipend is shown in your award letter.
-Stipend checks are issued at the end of each month.
+The amount of your annual stipend is shown in your award notification.
+Stipend payments are issued at the end of each month.

-3.2.2 The Start Date Form may not be signed and/or dated in advance of the actual start date.
+3.2.2 Your start date confirmation may not be completed in advance of the actual start date.

 3.3 Social Security Number (SSN)

-3.3.1 Before any stipend payments are made, you must report a United States Social Security Number (SSN) to the Associateship Programs office.
-If you do not have an assigned SSN, you must apply for one.
-This can be done in the United States at a local office of the Social Security Administration.
+3.3.1 You must report a United States Social Security Number (SSN) to the Fellowships Office.
+If you do not have an assigned SSN, you must apply for one in person at the nearest U.S. Social Security Administration office.